symfony/symfony-docs/controller/service.rst

 Referencing your Service from Routing
 -------------------------------------

-Registering your controller as a service is great, but you also need to make sure that your routing references the service properly, so that Symfony knows to use it.
+In addition to registering your controller as a service, you also need to make sure that your routing references the service properly, so that Symfony can find it.
+Use the ``service_id:method_name`` syntax:

-If the service id is the fully-qualified class name (FQCN) of your controller, you're done!
-You can use the normal ``AppBundle:Hello:index`` syntax in your routing and it will find your service.

-But, if your service has a different id, you can use a special ``SERVICEID:METHOD``
-syntax:

 .. configuration-block::